+The book is set in the United Kingdom – Cumberland County, London, and Hampshire.
 The Woman in White meets Hartright on the way to Limmeridge House, where Laura and Marian are residing.
 Anne has just escaped from the asylum, where she was placed by Sir Percival Glyde, Laura’s fiance.
-The question for most of the book is why is Sir Percival so interested in finding Anne?
+The question for most of the book is why is Sir Percival so interested in finding Anne.
 She must know something about him that could damage his reputation but what?

 After leaving Limmeridge House, Hartright joins an expedition to South America.
 He and Laura are in love but she still marries Sir Percival.
 Laura and Marian both move to Sir Percival’s estate at Blackwater Park, where they meet Count Fosco, who is married to their estranged aunt.
 Count Fosco and Sir Percival are definitely plotting against Laura and Marian in order to get Laura’s fortune.
 It is unbelievable what people will do for money.